Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Can the driver assembly process generate distinct location values as needed?
 This can be convenient, but it's also risky: if you upgrade a device, you need the location values to be the same between builds.

+The current plan is for Arm to maintain a registry of vendors and assign a location namespace to each vendor.
+Parts of the namespace would be reserved for implementations and integrators.

 #### Multiple transparent drivers

 When multiple transparent drivers implement the same mechanism, which one is called?
 The first one?
 The last one?
 Unspecified?
 Or is this an error (excluding capabilities with fallback enabled)?

+The current choice is that the first one is used, which allows having a preference order on drivers, but may mask integration errors.

 ### Driver function interfaces